simpleanalytics/docs/_docs/31_integrations/00_vue.md

 ---
-title: Install Simple Analytics with Vue
+title: Install Simple Analytics with Vue.js
 hidden: true
 category: integrations
 permalink: /install-simple-analytics-with-vue
 last_modified_at: 2022-04-14
+description: "Installation document to get website traffic by Simple Analytics for Vue.js"
 ---

 Run this command to install Simple Analytics for Vue: